marinocom/CupOfJoe/README.md

 ## Installation

 ### From Chrome Web Store
-Just search 'How much for a Cup of Joe?' and hit install.
+Just search ['How much for a Cup of Joe?'](https://chromewebstore.google.com/detail/how-much-for-a-cup-of-joe/eekhlhcnjglbmhgdmknncpkmblngbmjg) and hit install
 ### Manual Installation (Development)
 1. Clone this repository:
    ```bash